vasil-sarandev/Knowledge-base/misc/study-plan.md

 6. MongoDB [v]
 7. Redis [WIP]
 8. Docker
+9. Prometheus & Grafana
-9. Microservices with NodeJS
+10. Microservices with NodeJS
-10. Message brokers
+11. Message brokers

 I suggest you do a URL-shortener to put into practice all your refreshed knowledge.